underlines/awesome-ml/llm-tools.md

 - [fastRAG](https://github.com/IntelLabs/fastRAG) build and explore efficient RAG methods and techniques with a focus on research using haystack compatible components
 - [kotaemon](https://github.com/Cinnamon/kotaemon) is an open-source tool providing a user-friendly UI for document-based QA using a hybrid retrieval augmented generation (RAG) pipeline, supporting both local and API-based LLMs, making it ideal for creating custom RAG-based solutions.
 - [Unstract](https://github.com/Zipstack/unstract) for automated extraction and transformation from unstructured documents like PDFs into structured formats, leveraging LLMs in conjunction with retrieval-augmented generation to enhance data processing and retrieval tasks.
 Alternative to naive OCR or Azure Document Intelligence Cracking with Layout awareness
+- [rerankers](https://github.com/AnswerDotAI/rerankers) lightweight, low-dependency, unified python library to use all common reranking and cross-encoder models like ColBERT, BGE, Gemma, MiniCPM and all SentenceTransformers, RankGPTs, T5 based, FlashRank, Cohere, Jina, Voyage and MixedBread APIs and RankLLM support
+- [rank_llm](https://github.com/castorini/rank_llm) python library supporting reranking with pointwise and listwise rerankers like monoT5 and RankGPT variants such as RankZephyr, RankGPT4-o

 ## Browser Extensions